department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/dispute.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-To dispute your debt, submit a letter explaining why you question the validity or amount of your debt.
+Write a letter explaining why you think the copay charges or balance amount may not be correct.

 Mail the letter, or bring it in person to the business office or health administration office at your nearest VA medical center.
 If you send your dispute by mail, include "Billing Dispute" on the mailing envelope. <br>
 [Find the address for your nearest VA medical center](/find-locations/).

 <b>If we receive your dispute within 60 days from the date of your first billing statement,</b> we won't start the collection process until we've resolved your dispute.